moiddar/Revenue-Forecasting-with-Random-Forest/README.md

 <br>
 <br>

-### Random Forrest
+### Random Forest

-Random Forrest is a machine learning algorithm that takes multiple weaker models (decision trees) and combines them to create a stronger model.
+Random Forest is a machine learning algorithm that takes multiple weaker models (decision trees) and combines them to create a stronger model.
 It reduces overfitting by averaging a lot of uncorrelated decision trees which is important in our dataset as there's a lot of variation from macro-economic trends that the model doesn't have visibility on.

-The actual code in the notebook was set up modularly to evaluate multiple different models including XGBoost and SVM but only Random Forrest was used.
+The actual code in the notebook was set up modularly to evaluate multiple different models including XGBoost and SVM but only Random Forest was used.

 A grid search cross validation was applied to find the optimal hyperparameters for each model.
 The cross validation was done using a walk forward time series split to prevent future data being used to predict the past.

-The Random Forrest model had an overall error of 0.76%
+The Random Forest model had an overall error of 0.76%

 ```python
 # models